 Your iPhone, iPad, and iPod touch backup only include information and settings stored on your device.
-It doesn’t include the information already stored in iCloud, like Contacts, Calendars, Bookmarks, Mail, Notes, shared photos, iCloud Photo Library, My Photo Stream, and files you store in iCloud Drive.
+It doesn’t include the information already stored in iCloud, like Contacts, Calendars, Bookmarks, Mail, Notes, shared photos, iCloud Photo Library, My Photo Stream, Health data, and files you store in iCloud Drive.

 2. Your iCloud Backup includes information about the content you buy, but not the content itself.
 When you restore from an iCloud backup, your purchased content is automatically redownloaded from the iTunes Store, App Store, or iBooks Store.
 Some types of content aren’t downloaded automatically in all countries.
 Previous purchases might be unavailable if they've been refunded or aren't available in the store.
 Find out what you can redownload from iTunes in your country and what you can buy from the iTunes Store in your country.

 - Learn how to back up your iPhone, iPad, and iPod touch.